hagerstown/comprehensive-plan/README.md

-# Hagerstown, IN Comprehensive Plan website
+# Hagerstown, IN Comprehensive Plan

 The new version of the Hagerstown, IN Comprehensive Plan.
 This project builds a static website with live search and a printable version of the full report.